ivanslapnicar/GIAN-Applied-NLA-Course/README.md

 be used interactively (you need to install  [Julia](http://julialang.org/) and [Jupyter](http://jupyter.org/) as described in the notebook [L00 Installing and Running Julia](http://nbviewer.jupyter.org/url/github.com/ivanslapnicar/GIAN-Applied-NLA-Course/tree/master/src/Module A - Short Julia Course/L00 Installing and Running Julia.ipynb)).
-PDF files are in the directory `src/pdf`.
+PDF files used in original course are in the directory `src/pdf`.
+PDF files of the updated notebooks are in the directory `src/pdf/new`.

 3. Executing the notebooks on [JuliaBox](https://juliabox.com/):